 Tactics to Achieve Procurement and AP Alignment

-Now that we realize that procurement and AP need to align in order to achieve an efficient procure-to-pay process, how can you achieve this alignment within your organization?
-Below are four tried-and-tested tactics that will help you to develop the strategy that is required to truly align procurement and AP.
+Now that we realize that procurement-accounts payable alignment is instrumental in realizing an efficient procure-to-pay process, what steps can you take to achieve this synergy within your organization?
+Below are four tried-and-tested tactics that will help you align accounts payable, procurement, accounting, and other critical pieces of the supply chain.

 Traditional procurement metrics include procurement cycle time, cost savings, and supplier quality rating.
 AP teams work towards goals including invoice approval time, invoice process cost, and discounts received.
-In the majority of organizations, these two functions work towards their own goals as separate entities.
+In the majority of organizations, these two functions strive for their own goals as separate entities.

 When crafting their strategy, procurement and AP need to agree on common goals and metrics.
 Once these have been decided, both functions have a way of identifying opportunities for improvement throughout the entire P2P process.